 So all week long, I witnessed large crowds of devout pilgrims following the bathing ritual, taking three dips and submerging their heads in the water.
 Time and time again, I saw pilgrims in the water up to their waists, scooping up water with their hands and lifting their hands toward the sky as if offering the sacred water to the Gods.
 Some bathers also burned incense or made offerings of flowers or sweets.
 Some others used a “boat” made of leaves or newspapers as a floating device for a candle and flowers.
 And some did all of the above, seeming to follow an elaborate choreography, perhaps to maximize the benefits of the sacred bath.
-Most pilgrims also drank a few drops of the holy water, and many of them filled bottles to take home.
+Most pilgrims also drank a few drops of the holy water, and many filled bottles to take home.

-In the end, what will stay with me from the Kumbh Mela is not the colorful sadhus, nor their impressive penances, but the unwavering faith of the pilgrims.
-Witnessing the fervor that millions of pilgrims put in their spiritual practice was humbling, overwhelming, and deeply emotional.
+In the end, what will stay with me from the Kumbh Mela is not the colorful sadhus, their impressive penances but the unwavering faith of the pilgrims.
+Witnessing the fervor millions of pilgrims put into their spiritual practice was humbling, overwhelming, and deeply emotional.
 I will leave you with Mark Twain’s 1897 description of his experience at the Kumbh Mela: “It is wonderful, the power of a faith like that, that can make multitudes upon multitudes of the old and weak and the young and frail enter without hesitation or complaint upon such incredible journeys and endure the resultant miseries without repining.
 It is done in love, or it is done in fear; I do not know which it is.
 No matter what the impulse is, the act born of it is beyond imagination”

 See you at the next Kumbh Mela.